 Let's be honest, no one these days would want to spend their valuable time on something that has nothing to offer them.
 However, incentivizing participation can help.
 Let's say you don't want to compensate those who participate in Gen Z surveys.
 In that case, you may consider giving out coupon codes, certificates, badges, or any other item that fits within your marketing budget criteria.
 Whether doing email surveys or SMS surveys, each time a person takes such a quiz, they will be rewarded, encouraging them to partake in the upcoming surveys by your company and spread the word about the scheme within their social circles.

 As most Gen Zs are still in school or college, one may set up student feedback software to see what these students think about your company and their expectations.
 The student satisfaction feedback can then help you shape your marketing strategies in the further rounds.
+For example, if you are a bank that wants to offer a debit card for teens, you probably would like to know if they would use it and how.

 2. Conduct online surveys